Astr0David/landing-page/README.md

 Odin project CSS final project, goal is to replicate the webpage given to us and follow color and font guidelines.

-I edited the text and made it a fake media merketing company
+I edited the text and made it a fake media marketing company

 Can see it here - https://astr0david.github.io/landing-page/